JAlcocerT/JAlcocerT/content/blog/py-z-stocks.md

 draft: false
 tags: ["Python","Streamlit","Flask","Reflex","RStocks"]
 description: "A Cooler R/Stocks - This time with Python.
 And with proper Auth/UIM."
 summary: 'A Cooler R/Stocks - This time with Python.
-And with proper auth'
+And with proper Auth'
 url: 'python-stocks-webapp'
 math: true
 ---